grosser/kennel/Readme.md

  - rebase on updated `master` to not undo other changes
  - figure out project name by converting the class name to snake-case
- - run `PROJECT=foo bundle exec rake kennel:update_datadog` to test changes for a single project
+ - run `PROJECT=foo bundle exec rake kennel:update_datadog` to test changes for a single project (monitors: remove mentions while debugging to avoid alert spam)

 ### Reuse